Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Februari 2026 21.53.39 UTC
+- WIB: Rabu, 4 Februari 2026 22.55.21 UTC
-- WITA: Rabu, 4 Februari 2026 22.53.39 UTC
+- WITA: Rabu, 4 Februari 2026 23.55.21 UTC
-- WIT: Rabu, 4 Februari 2026 23.53.39 UTC
+- WIT: Kamis, 5 Februari 2026 00.55.21 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational